jbowes/repl/content/strategies-for-asynchronous-apis.md

 It's OK to reply with a `201 Created` after the Cat Bonnet is created, but it isn't OK to respond with a `4XX` series status code on error.
-A `4XX` series code should be served in response to the direct request for the job status only (for example, if the client asked for a job ID that didnt' exist).
+A `4XX` series code should be served in response to the direct request for the job status only (for example, if the client asked for a job ID that didn't exist).

 ### Flexibility is complexity